Can Realtor Fees Be Negotiated? Here’s What Homebuyers Need to Know

 The bottom line

-Can you negotiate Realtor® fees?
+Can you negotiate Realtor fees?
 Yes, it’s possible.
-It’s rare that you’ll be in a position to pay them directly when you’re buying a house, but like every step in the real estate world, it’s worth investigating ways to save some money, as long as you keep your eyes open.
+In some situations, you may be off the hook for paying them directly when buying a house, but like every step in the real estate world, it’s worth exploring ways to save some money, as long as you keep your eyes open.

 Header Image Source: (HausPhotoMedia.Com / Unsplash)